kjayawar/AirfoilDB/README.md

 ## Contributing
 Pull requests are welcome.
-The method I've used to extract these details are listed in the gen_utils folder with a Readme.
+The method I've used to extract these details are listed in the gen_utils folder with a [dev guide](https://github.com/kjayawar/AirfoilDB/blob/main/gen_utils/dev_doc.md).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)